aviikc/aviikc/06_blender/python_for_blender.md

+[^What a footnote]

 # Blender API

-Before start talking about API and Python lets understand a few core concepts of Blender.
+Before we start talking about API and Python, let us understand a few core concepts of Blender.

 ## Blender Directory Layout